rbw/pysnow/README.rst

 pysnow
 ======

-Python library for the ServiceNow REST API focused on ease of use, simple code and elegant syntax.
+Python library for the ServiceNow REST API focused on ease of use

-The REST API is active by default in all instances, starting with the Eureka release.

 Installation
 ------------